Managing Evaluations: A Guide for IUCN Managers

-Each year in IUCN project and programme managers plan and commission between 40-60 evaluations and reviews.
-Many of these evaluations are required by donor contracts and some are self initiated by programme managers.
+Each year in IUCN project and programme managers plan and commission numerous evaluations and reviews.
+Many of these evaluations are required by donor contracts and some are self-initiated by programme managers.

 Meta-Evaluations in 2000 and 2003 revealed that the quality of these evaluations often vary, and that some do not meet acceptable standards for good evaluation practice.
 This Handbook - Managing Evaluations: A Guide for IUCN Programme and Project Managers - was written to assist managers in planning, commissioning and implementing high quality evaluations.
 It includes guidance in developing a good Terms of Reference for an evaluation, identifying standard evaluation criteria to use for different purposes, developing key evaluation questions, how to determine the profile of a good evaluation team, and how to judge a good evaluation report.